hotkit/pgasio/README.md

 Look at the [examples](./examples/) to see how it can be used, or read through the [header documentation](./include/pgasio/).

+## Using pgasio

+This is a header only library, so all you need to do is to clone the repository and then include the `include` folder on your include path :) If you're already using Boost then that's all you need.

+The only (non-header) Boost libraries used are Coroutine and System -- these must be linked in to any executables you build.

+The examples also make use of the `f5-threading` library (currently the experimental `feature/channel` branch).
+If you want to compile these you'll also need the include files from `f5-threading` on your include path, as well as the Boost libraries.

 ## Roadmap

 * Version 1 -- C++14.
 (Current development)